All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 Viral meningitis

-With the development of methods of molecular diagnostics (PCR), the effectiveness of diagnostics of viral infections of the central nervous system has significantly increased.
-This method reveals conserved (characteristic for this virus) areas of DNA or RNA, has a high sensitivity and specificity in the study of normally sterile media.
-This method almost supplanted virological and serological diagnostic methods due to high efficiency and rapidity (the study continues <24 h).
+With the development of molecular diagnostic methods (PCR), the efficiency of diagnosing viral infections of the central nervous system has increased significantly.
+This method identifies conservative (characteristic for a given virus) sections of DNA or RNA, has high sensitivity and specificity when studying normally sterile environments.
+This method has practically replaced virological and serological diagnostic methods due to its high efficiency and speed (the study lasts <24 hours).

 Bacterial meningitis

-There are several methods for confirming the etiology of meningitis:
+There are several methods to confirm the etiology of meningitis:

-• Counter immunophoresis (the duration of the study is about 24 hours) allows the detection of antigens of N. Meningitidis, H. Influenzae, S. Pneumoniae, group B streptococci, E. Coli.
-The sensitivity of the method is 50-95%, the specificity is more than 75% - it allows to identify the antigens of N. Meningitidis, H. Influenzae, S. Pneumoniae, group B streptococci, E. Coli.
+- Counter immunophoresis (the duration of the study is about 24 hours) allows to detect antigens of N. meningitidis, H. influenzae, S. pneumoniae, group B streptococci, E coli.
+The sensitivity of the method is 50-95%, the specificity is more than 75% - allows to detect antigens of N. meningitidis, H. influenzae, S. pneumoniae, group B streptococci, E. coli.

-• Latex agglutination (duration of the test less than 15 min) allows to detect antigens of N. Meningitidis, H. Influenzae, S. Pneumoniae, group B streptococcus, E. Coli.
+- Latex agglutination (test duration less than 15 minutes) allows detection of antigens of N. meningitidis, H. influenzae, S. pneumoniae, group B streptococci, E coli.

-• PCR diagnosis (duration of the study less than 24 hours) allows to detect the DNA of N. Meningitidis and L. Monocytogenes, the sensitivity of the method is 97%, the specificity is about 100%.
+- PCR diagnostics (test duration less than 24 hours) allows detection of DNA of N. meningitidis and L. monocytogenes, the sensitivity of the method is 97%, specificity is about 100%.

-Skull examination using a computer and MRI is not used to diagnose meningitis.
-However, these methods are widely used to diagnose the complications of this disease.
-An unusually long period of fever, clinical signs of high ICP, the appearance of persistent local neurological symptoms or seizures, an increase in head size (newborns), the presence of neurological disorders, and the unusual duration of the CSF sanation process are considered indications for use.
-These studies are very effective for diagnosing liquorrhea in patients with meningitis due to fracture of the base of the skull, detection of fluid accumulation in the skull and accessory sinuses of the nose.
+CT and MRI examination of the skull are not used to diagnose meningitis.
+However, these methods are widely used to diagnose complications of this disease.
+Indications for use include an unusually long period of fever, clinical signs of high ICP, the appearance of persistent local neurological symptoms or seizures, an increase in head size (newborns), the presence of neurological disorders, and an unusual duration of the CSF sanitation process.
+These studies are most effective in diagnosing liquorrhea in patients with meningitis due to a basal skull fracture, and in detecting fluid accumulations in the skull and paranasal sinuses.

 Who to contact?